 President Andrew Jackson taught his pet parrot to curse.
 The bird was later kicked out of the former president's funeral for swearing during the service, according to one Jackson biographer.

-Christmas with the Kranks Was Written by a Famous Author
+Christmas With the Kranks Was Inspired by John Grisham

-Best known for his legal thrillers, author John Grisham also wrote Skipping Christmas, a novel that served as the basis for Tim Allen holiday comedy Christmas with the Kranks.
-Sadly, it’s one of the 13 Worst Christmas Films of All Time.
+Best known for his legal thrillers, author John Grisham also wrote Skipping Christmas, a novel that served as the basis for the 2004 holiday comedy Christmas With the Kranks, one of the worst Christmas movies of all time.

 Elephants Bury Their Dead